 Pay by NDDS Direct Debit System

-The helpline can help you set up a Direct Debit.
-You can also get one set up through your HMRC Government Gateway online account.
+The tax credits repayment helpline can help you to set up a Direct Debit.
+You can also set one up through your HMRC Government Gateway online account.
 Most people use these for Self Assessment tax returns.

 An option to choose the HMRC NDDS Direct Debit option is usually placed on the left hand side of the facility.
 You can find your tax credits overpayment number on your notice to pay.

 Note: These types of payments appear as 'HMRC NDDS' on your bank statements.
 NDDS stands for the National Direct Debit System and it takes around 5 working days to set up.

 Faster Payments (online and telephone banking)

 You can also pay online to the HMRC account using your tax credits overpayment number as the payment reference.
 The Faster Payments facility usually reaches HMRC on the same day (or the day after).

 This is a preferred method of paying back tax credits because it is quicker even on weekends and UK bank holidays.

 Those who pay from an overseas account can pay HMRC in pound sterling or another currency.

 |Account Number (IBAN)||Bank Identifier Code (BIC)||Account Name|